Stromberg90/football-manager-tools/README.md

 			- Ctrl-S saves a obj with the mesh name in the folder next to the excecutable
 	- Blender
 		1. Open Blender
-		2. Go to Edit->Preferences->Addons then the install button on the upper right corner and select the io_scene_sia folder
+		2. Go to Edit->Preferences->Addons then the install button on the upper right corner and select the io_scene_sia folder or zip if you downloaded it.
 		3. Enabled addon and there should now be a `Football Manager 2021 Mesh (.sia)` entry under the import and export menu

 #### Contributing